Street lighting in Dorset

 Street lighting in Dorset is provided by SSE Contracting Ltd, with the service being governed by the council's street lighting policy.

-Report a problem with street lighting
+Report a problem with a street light

 Repairs, replacement and re-positioning